photo of sliced ube cheesecake bars on gold wire rack

 • Graham Crackers.
 You can substitute the graham cracker crumbs with other cookie crumbs made from Nilla vanilla wafers, Oreos, or my personal favorite, speculoos cookies from Trader Joe’s.
 You can also use gluten free graham crackers to make these ube cheesecake bars gluten free.

 • Unsalted Butter.
-You can substitute the unsalted butter with salted butter without any noticeable difference in taste.
+While recipe testing, I found that you can substitute the unsalted butter with salted butter without any noticeable difference in taste.

-• Sour Cream.
-Swap the sour cream for the same amount of unflavored yogurt (Greek or regular) or crème fraîche.
+• Sour Cream.ย No sour cream?
+No problem.
+I tested and found that you can swap the sour cream for the same amount of unflavored yogurt (Greek or regular) or crรจme fraรฎche!

 • Ube Halaya Jam and Extract.
 Check out my post on where to buy ube halaya jam and extract.
 I’ve also included instructions on how to make ube halaya jam at home if you can’t find it/want to make it from scratch!